Our "MCP" - Mobile Communications Platform

 The Mobile Communications Platform (MCP-1) was made possible by donations from local businesses, non-profit organizations, CARC club members and individuals, and a lot of good hard labor!

-It will be used in emergency and non-emergency events, such as severe weather, drills, communications support, bike rides, walks, parades, etc.
+It is used in emergency and non-emergency events, such as severe weather, drills, communications support, bike rides, walks, parades, etc.

 Pictured are Stacey Malecky and Charles Webb of the Chattanooga Track Club, Presenting a check for $4,000 to Jeff Martin, President of CARC, Robert Berman, Secretary of CARC and Ben Timmerman, CARC Board Member.

-Wild Trails a local Chattanooga organization dedicated to trail running http://www.wildtrails.org/about.html is a 501(c)(3) nonprofit organization with a mission to promote the use, expansion and protection of trails in greater Chattanooga.
+Wild Trails is a local Chattanooga organization dedicated to trail running and is also a 501(c)(3) nonprofit organization with a mission to promote the use, expansion and protection of trails in greater Chattanooga.
 For the full story follow the link.

 Pictured are Randy Wharton (center), Director of Wild Trails, presenting a check for $2,000 to Jeff Martin (left), President of CARC, and Robert Berman (right), Secretary of CARC and Funding Chairman for the Mobile Communications Platform.